Part One of Your Goal Setting Master Series

 The success is in the follow-up!
 Time and time again, people talk about their amazing “XYZ,” but it’s the multiple touchpoints of their hands & mind with that thing that is really cementing their success.

-For our purposes of goal setting, you have your goal, and maybe there are automatically multiple times that you need to interact with it.
+For our purposes of personal goal setting, you have your goal, and maybe there are automatically multiple times that you need to interact with it.
 Like submission deadlines, etc. Or y more likely, there are no set timeframes.
 So you need to decide what you want them to be.

 Whatever you decide, you need to do it.
 Set reminders in your calendar, in your phone, sticky notes on your bathroom mirror.
 Set these things up immediately, don’t wait to do this.
 Make your follow up times part of the initial goal setting process.